evgenyneu/SigmaSwiftStatistics/README.md

 #### Quantile method 6

-This method is implemented by Minitab and SPSS and uses linear interpolation of the expectations for the order statistics for the uniform distribution on [0,1].
+This method is implemented in Microsoft Excel (PERCENTILE.EXC), Minitab and SPSS.
+It uses linear interpolation of the expectations for the order statistics for the uniform distribution on [0,1].

 ```Swift
 Sigma.quantiles.method6([1, 12, 19.5, -5, 3, 8], probability: 0.1999)